B. Jeyamohan: Website

-Jeyamohan had been an active participant in Tamil internet discussion groups like Mayyam, Forumhub and Thinnai.com during the early years of the medium in India.
+Jeyamohan had been an active participant in Tamil internet discussion groups like Mayyam, Forumhub and Thinnai.com during the early years of the medium India.
 As part of the debates, Jeyamohan produced some of his best essays on literary standards and criticism during this period.
 Recognising the possibility of losing some of these important works, Jeyamohan's friend and writer Cyril Alex created the author's website for consolidating the author's works.
 Over the decade, the website has become an important repository of the author's essays running into thousands.